NULLx76/dps/deploy.md

 ## K8s Deployment
 For deploying on k8s the files in `k8s` give an example of how to do so.

+Make sure to set the FQDNs and the env vars correctly.

 ## Smoke Test Release
 To smoke test the application in release mode do the following: